US will speak out forcefully against China committing 'genocide' against Uyghur Muslims: Blinken | Law-Order

-Secretary of State Antony Blinken has said the US will speak out forcefully against China committing ''genocide'' against the Uyghur Muslims in its Xinjiang province, as several lawmakers expressed concerns about the deteriorating human rights situation in the communist nation, ahead of the first face-to-face meeting of top American and Chinese officials next week since President Joe Biden took office.
+Secretary of State Antony Blinken has said the US will speak out forcefully against China committing ''genocide'' against Uyghur Muslims in its Xinjiang province, as several lawmakers voiced concern about the deteriorating human rights situation in the communist nation, ahead of the first face-to-face meeting of top American and Chinese officials next week since President Joe Biden took office.

 Blinken told members of the House Foreign Affairs Committee during a Congressional hearing that the US will continue to speak out forcefully and shine a light on ''egregious violations of human rights'' by China.